NFL Trade Rumors: Green Bay Packers Trying To Land Kansas City Chiefs Pass Rusher Dee Ford

 — NFLTradeRumors.co (@nfltrade_rumors) March 5, 2019

 It was not clear what the Green Bay Packers could be offering to the Kansas City Chiefs, or just how serious the two sides were in trade talks for Dee Ford.
-Niners Wire also noted that it wasn’t clear just how serious the 49ers were in looking at Ford or were simply putting in their due diligence.
-Trading for a franchise tagged player comes with its own set of difficulties that could complicate things even further, the report added.
+Niners Wire also noted that it wasn’t clear just how serious the 49ers were in looking at Ford, or if they were simply putting in their due diligence.
+Trading for a franchise-tagged player comes with its own set of difficulties that could complicate things even further, the report added.